jeroen-meijer/talks/unidirectionaldataflow/README.md

   Introducing Redux, Cubits and Blocs.
 </h1>

-**_This talk is a work in progress and anything may change significantly in the future._**

-These are the slides and code of a talk I am preparing for several speaking conventions and events.
+These are the slides and code of a talk I have given on several occasions.

 ## Abstract